JohannesBuchner/jbopt/doc/example.rst

 		# disp = 1,  # for more verbose output
 	)

-Now we call the various methods, starting with the simple Nelder-Mead.
+Now we **call the various methods**, starting with the simple Nelder-Mead.
 See :doc:`doc` for which methods are available and how to call them::

 	ret = classical(method='neldermead', **args)